Fildo7525/pretty_hover/README.md

 | max_width		| Sets the maximum width of the window.
 If you don't want any limitation set to nil. |
 | max_height	   | Sets the maximum height of the window.
 If you don't want any limitation set to nil. |
 | toggle	   | Flag detecting whether you want to have the hover just as a toggle window or make the popup focusable. |
+| detect_hyperlinks | Flag detecting whether you want to detect hyperlinks in the hover window.
+This feature is experimental
+and can be disabled by setting the flag to false. |

 > _**NOTE**_: To really use this plugin you have to create a keymap that calls `require('pretty_hover').hover()` function.